imBAOSS/Dappergram/README.md

 # Dappergram
 ======

-[Dapper.life][live link] is a web application inspired by Instagram designed for men's fashion enthusiast.
+[Dapper.life][live link] is a web application inspired by [Instagram][instagram] designed for men's fashion enthusiast.
 DapperLife allows users to view, comment, like and follow their favorite users.

 ## Features and Implementations
 ------